-The accounting policy, as explained in Note 1(E)(iv), relating to measuring the impairment of loans and advances, requires the NZ Banking Group to assess impairment at least at each reporting date.
+The accounting policy relating to measuring the impairment of loans and advances, requires the NZ Banking Group to assess impairment at least at each reporting date.
 The credit provisions raised (individual and collective) represent management's best estimate of the losses incurred in the loan portfolio at balance date based on their experienced judgement.